 I: Saving a project will save all edited Patterns.
-It's a quick way to make certain you save all your changes.
+It's a quick way to make certain you saved all your changes.
+Saving a project does not save scenes, but will save the current state of all tracks; whether they are in Seq/Drum or Arp mode.